On unitarizability and Arthur packets

-The first starting point of this paper in the direction of the Arthur packets are the M\oe glin representations \eqref{intro-Moe-r} which we considered in \cite{MR-T-CR3}.
-In this paper we extend M\oe glin construction to a two-parameter family
+The starting point of this paper in the direction of Arthur packets are the M\oe glin representations \eqref{intro-Moe-r} which we considered in \cite{MR-T-CR3}.
+In this paper we extend the M\oe glin construction to a two-parameter family

 (see Theorem \ref{theorem >1}).
-For representation $\pi_{0.0}$ (i.e. \eqref{intro-Moe-r}) we have seen in \cite{MR-T-CR3} that they are isolated in the unitary duals.
-We expect that all the representations $\pi_{n,m}$ are isolated also.
+We have seen in \cite{MR-T-CR3} that the representations $\pi_{0,0}$ (i.e. \eqref{intro-Moe-r}) are isolated in the unitary duals.
+We expect that all the representations $\pi_{n,m}$ are isolated as well.
 Further, these representations satisfy the following very simple formula for the Aubert duality